pprewitt/READMEGenerator/README.md

 ## License
- This application is licensed: GNU GPL v3
+ This application is licensed: MIT

 ## Contribution